signals-protocol/signals-v0/website/docs/index.md

 ## Snapshot of the daily loop

-A Signals day opens with market creation: the operator sets tick bounds, timestamps, and the liquidity parameter.
+A Signals day opens with market creation: the operator sets tick bounds, spacing, timestamps, and the liquidity parameter.
 Traders then adjust ranges throughout the session, and every order mutates the CLMSR weights so probabilities stay normalized.
-After the close, settlement writes the CoinMarketCap price on-chain, emits batched events until every position is marked, and leaves a verifiable trail that the subgraph and analytics jobs consume.
+After the close, settlement records the reference price on-chain, leaves a verifiable trail for the subgraph and analytics jobs, and immediately enables claims.
 This same loop repeats every day, giving integrators a predictable surface to monitor and extend.

 Need a deeper mathematical reference?
 Consult the [Key Formulas Cheat Sheet](./mechanism/key-formulas.md) or download the full [Signals CLMSR whitepaper](/whitepaper.pdf).